hackingbeauty/create-list/README.md

-# Create List
+# Create-List

-A React UI component that lets you add items to a list.
+A React-based UI component that lets you add items to a list.